-The 'Outlander' TV series is taking North America by storm!
-This itinerary takes you to the principal places featured in the books and some of the film locations - notably Castle Leod and 'Cranesmuir'.
+The 'Outlander' TV series has taken North America by storm!
+This itinerary takes you to the principal places featured in the books and many of the film locations.

 Please note that this is a self-guided tour.
 If you would be interested in a guided tour, then click here.

 We suggest that you now have two nights at a four star B&B in Inverness.
 Next morning you will no doubt want to see Culloden Battlefield and enjoy the visitor attraction, complete with a 'total immersion' experience.
-You can then wander through the echoes of the Battlefield and visit the Fraser stone by the grave where they lie.
+Then wander out through the echoes of the Battlefield and visit the Fraser stone by the grave where they lie.

 Eilean Donan Castle

-Leave next morning on the ferry to Mallaig, and head for Loch nam Uamh where Prince Charlie landed in August 1745 and from where he escaped in September 1746.
-Next comes Glenfinnan where the standard was raised in 1745.
+Day Seven.
+Take the ferry from Armadale to Mallaig, then by Loch nan Uamh (where Bonnie Prince Charlie both arrived in Scotland in July 1745 and left for France in September 1746) and Glenfinnan (where he raised his standard on 19 August 1745).
 From there, your road is by Fort William (only a piece of wall remains of the old fort) and Ballachulish to Glencoe.
 Even before the Massacre of the Glencoe MacDonalds, this must have been a dark and threatening place, but with the knowledge of events in February 1692, it's bleak indeed.

 In contrast, Rannoch Moor is stunningly beautiful with shimmering pools of uncertain depth and incurably wild in all seasons.
 The road then winds close to the Falls of Dochart and down to Callander and Doune Castle (Castle Leoch).
 Night in Stirling area.